zino-hofmann/graphql-flutter/README.md

 ## NOTICE

 **We're planning to make quite some changes to the projects workflow.
-We've also planned a coding session this weekend(17&18 Feb).
-In order to make informed decisions we created a short survey, it would really help if you would answer it: https://goo.gl/forms/WZ5JlNWASxd1ojfG3**
+We're also letting the community decide who will join our core contributors team, you can vote on the nomenies here https://goo.gl/forms/19KNF9IMuBKGngrz2**

 ## 🎉🥂🍾 Time to celebrate!